 Even the minute details count, but leave only those details that would impart how you want your visitors to feel when they land onto the site.
 Based mainly on the details, a website can be reserved yet sophisticated, funky yet modern, elegant yet refined, etc.

 The more designs we learn, the greater our preference for simplicity.
-In a complex world we live in, nothing is ever simple.
-Nonetheless, we cannot abandon simplicity thanks to minimalism design.
-Web designers need not be apprehensive upon the mention of the term ‘minimalism’ because nothing is unattractive with the examples above.
-Done right, a minimalist web design can contribute greatly in making the site the web’s next success story.
+In the complex world we live in, nothing is ever simple.
+Nonetheless, we cannot abandon simplicity thanks to minimalist design.
+Web designers need not be apprehensive about the term ‘minimalism’ because nothing is unattractive with the examples above.
+Done right, a minimalist web design can contribute greatly to making the site the web’s next success story.